KRnils/BattleshipsCLI/README.md

 ### Known Bugs

 * Sometimes there will be a briefly visible terminal cursor in places where they should not be in the middle of game play, such as just outside the bottom right corner of the board or following any status update text.
-This is caused by the screen frequently updating and sometimes showing the cursor when it's used by the program to input characters, this was previously avoided by using curses.set_curs() to make the cursor invisible when not controlled by the user.
-Turns out this function does not work on the xterm terminal.
+This is caused by the screen frequently updating and sometimes showing the cursor when it's used by the program to input characters, this was previously avoided by using curses.set_curs() to make the cursor invisible when not controlled by the user but this feature is not compatible with the terminal used.
+* There is some other flickering of the graphics happening sometimes when the window is refreshed, this is not fully understood but does not prevent the game from working as intended.

 ## Deployment